-Dengue belongs to the Flavivirus, and of all the arboviruses within this genuscauses the highest incidence of morbidity and mortality globally (7, 16, 19, 24, 37).
+Dengue virus (DENV) belongs to the genus Flavivirus, and of all the arboviruses within this genus – which includes major arthropod-borne human viruses, including Japanese encephalitis, West Nile, Yellow Fever and Zika virus – DENV causes the highest incidence of morbidity and mortality globally (7, 16, 19, 24, 37).
 Flaviviruses are small (40-65 nm in diameter), enveloped viruses, that have a compact RNA genome (38).
-The genome contains a single-stranded, positive sense RNA molecule (approximately 10,700 nucleotides in length)a single open reading frame (ORF) (23, 38-42)(23, 38-40, 43)encod 10 proteins; three structural proteins, known as the core (C) protein, the membrane (M) protein, and the envelope (E) protein; as well as seven non-structural proteins.
-The 5’ UTR are relatively short compared to other viruses within this family (38).
-Another characteristic of the flavivirus genome is the absence of a polyadenylated (poly(A)) tail at the 3’ end (2, 8, 44).
-As yet, very little is known about the effects of each of these characteristics of flaviviral genomes on arboviral hosts and vectors, however, it is known that the 3’ UTR is required for replication (2).
+The genome contains a single-stranded, positive sense RNA molecule (approximately 10,700 nucleotides in length).
+The DENV genome contains a single open reading frame (ORF) (23, 38-42) that are flanked by the 5’ and 3’ untranslated regions (UTRs) (23, 38-40, 43), and encodes 10 proteins; three structural proteins, known as the core (C) protein, the membrane (M) protein, and the envelope (E) protein; as well as seven non-structural proteins.
+The 5’ UTR are relatively short (approximately 100 nts) compared to other viruses within this family (38).

-four distinct serotypes of dengue virus (DENV-1, DENV-2, DENV-3, and DENV-4) (7, 9-11, 15, 19, 37, 44).
-(4, 26, 45)suallyone genotype within the area In some instances, genotype replacement will occur in endemic and hyperendemic countries (3-6, 46).
-However, the mechanisms behind genotype replacement are largely unknown (26).
+Dengue infections are caused by four closely related but distinct serotypes of dengue virus (DENV-1, DENV-2, DENV-3, and DENV-4) (7, 9-11, 15, 19, 37, 44).
+Each of the serotypes can be further classified into 1 to 4/5 genotypes (or 'subtypes'), however endemic circulation among humans has only been observed for DENV1 genotypes I-III, DENV2 genotypes I-III, DENV3 genotypes I-II and DENV4 genotypes I-II.
+In regions where Dengue is endemic, such as Southeast Asia, all four serotypes are commonly observed (4, 26, 45), however genotypes are usually spatially segregated resulting in the circulation of one predominant genotype within the area.
+In some instances, genotype replacement will occur in endemic and hyperendemic countries (3-6, 46).
+The mechanisms behind genotype replacement are largely unknown (26).
 It is thought that selection pressure could play a role, as well as potential genetic bottlenecks of virus populations that have circulated for years and are no longer able to transmit within a population due to immune resistance (26).
 It is likely that a number of factors underpin genotype replacement, relating to environment, interactions between the host and the virus, as well as the increase of global travel and transport (26).